mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

    EXIT [block_label] [WHEN condition];
    Statements
 END block_label;

-Using this syntax, we can terminate the block of code prematurely, thus preventing the statements after the exit to be run.
+Using this syntax, we can terminate the block of code {{c1:prematurely}}, thus preventing the statements after the exit to be run.
 Example: The following example shows how we can use EXIT to exit a block. do
 $$